Project-LetsChat/LetsChat/CONTRIBUTING.md

 We welcome contributions from everyone.
 By contributing to this project, you agree to license your changes under the same license as the project (LGPL-2.1).

-### How to Contribute

-1. Fork the repository.
-2. Create a new branch for your changes:
-<code>git checkout -b my-new-feature</code>

-3. Make your modifications and commit your changes:
-<code>git commit -m "Add some feature"</code>

-4. Push to your branch:
-<code>git push origin my-new-feature</code>

-5. Submit a pull request.

 Simple Setup Instructions:

 ## Getting Started